umasii/umasii/README.md

 # Hi there, Welcome to my Profile 👋

 My name is William.
-I'm a 17 year old developer based in NYC/CHI.
+I'm an 18 year old developer based in NYC/CHI.

 I specialize in automation technologies, systems design, reverse engineering, and networking.